mauricechiodo/eim-case-studies/course/finance/cdos/glossary.md

 #Glossary

   - **Subprime Mortgage:** A subprime mortgage is a type of loan given to people with a poor credit score and who therefore do not qualify for conventional mortgages.
-As subprime borrowers are higher risk, the subprime mortgages charge a greater interest rate.
+As subprime borrowers are higher risk, the subprime mortgages charge an accordingly greater interest rate.

   - **Credit Default Swap:** A Credit Default Swap (CDS) is a financial swap agreement that says that the seller will compensate the buyer in the event of a debt default or other credit event.
 In other words, the seller of the CDS insures the buyer against the asset defaulting.